Home Verdict Unmeet About Request a Demo →

 Where we are

-Unmeet is a concept right now — a thesis, a designed system, a clear plan.
-Verdict is the product we have built first, and we will not split engineering attention until Verdict is established with paying customers.
+Unmeet is a concept right now: a thesis, a designed system, a clear plan.
+Verdict is the product we built first, and we won't split engineering attention until Verdict is established with paying customers.

-We're seeking design partners now — organizations that want to help shape what Unmeet becomes.
+We're seeking design partners now — organizations willing to help shape what Unmeet becomes.
 If meeting waste is on your radar, the waitlist is the first step.

 1